Édouard Thomas Burgues de Missiessy: West Indies

-The approach to Martinique was guarded by a British battery mounted on Diamond Rock, forcing visiting ships to make a long detour through unfavourable open sea with strong winds and currents.
-HMS Diamond Rock, as it had been impudently named by those occupying it, was a constant irritation to Napoleon and Missiessy was keen to expel the British from it.
-He could not, however, convince either Lagrange or the Captain-General of Martinique, Villaret-Joyeuse, of the merits of his proposal.
-It was agreed instead to attack the British held island of Dominica.
-The assault began on 22 February but the small British contingent, outnumbered three to one, fought fiercely and when the French failed to capture Prince Rupert Fort, they left on 25 February, destroying and burning as much as they could on the way, including the colonial capital of Roseau.
+The approach to Martinique was guarded by a British battery mounted on Diamond Rock, forcing enemy ships to make a long detour through unfavourable open sea with strong winds and currents.
+British control of the rock was a constant irritation for the French and Missiessy was keen to recapture it.
+However, he was unable to convince Lagrange or Governor Louis Thomas Villaret de Joyeuse to attack the rock.
+It was instead agreed that the French would to invade the British colony of Dominica.
+The invasion began on 22 February but the colony's garrison despite being outnumbered three to one fiercely resisted the French.
+When Lagrange's troops failed to capture Prince Rupert Fort the French withdrew on 25 February, destroying and burning as much as they could on the way, including the colonial capital of Roseau.

-On 28 February, Missiesy transported reinforcements and supplies to Guadeloupe.
-Between 5 and 10 March Missiessy's force attacked the British colonies of St Kitts, Nevis and Montserrat, collecting £25,000 in ransom money in the process.
-Returning to Martinique, Missiessy discovered that he and his squadron had been ordered home and that Napoleon's invasion plan had been postponed.
-Missiessy dropped the remaining troops at Saint-Dominique and set sail for France, arriving in Rochefort on 20 May.
+On 28 February Missiessy's squadron transported troops and military supplies to Guadeloupe, and between 5 and 10 March it attacked the British colonies of Saint Kitts, Nevis and Montserrat, collecting £25,000 in ransom money in the process.
+Returning to Martinique, Missiessy discovered that his squadron had been ordered to return to Europe and Napoleon's planned invasion had been postponed.
+Missiessy disembarked his remaining troops at Santo Domingo and set sail for France, arriving in Rochefort on 20 May.
 Despite carrying out his orders in full, Missiessy was made a scapegoat for Villeneuve's failings and lambasted by Napoleon for not recapturing Diamond Rock.
 He was dismissed and command of the Rochefort squadron passed to his second-in-command, Zacharie Allemand.